Nigeria reaffirms commitment to protect civilians in armed conflicts - Nigeria Today

 “Nigeria stands ready, as called for in resolution 2286, to join efforts with all concerned to protect civilians in armed conflicts.

-The post Nigeria reaffirms commitment to protect civilians in armed conflicts appeared first on Vanguard News.
+The post Nigeria reaffirms commitment to protect civilians in armed conflicts appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share